Securing Your File Format Conversion API: A Comprehensive Guide

 As highlighted by ConvertAPI, files should be automatically deleted after processing, with configurable retention policies.

-By implementing these measures, you significantly reduce the risk of data breaches and ensure the integrity of your file conversion API.
-Next, we'll delve into how to effectively monitor and log API activity.
+By implementing these measures, you significantly reduce the risk of data breaches and ensure the integrity of your file conversion api.
+Now that we have essential measures in place, it's crucial to continuously identify and address potential weaknesses.

 Proactive Vulnerability Management